Pullolo/MagicItems/README.md

   - *Bows*
   - *Crossbows*

-All special items have a 5% chance to contain an ancient scroll which gives the item special ability.
+All special items have a 7% chance to contain an ancient scroll which gives the item special ability.

 ## Current list of Scrolls
-  - Wind Boost ⭐
+  - Cloud Boost ⭐
   - Fire Ring 🔥
   - Lightning Strike ⚡
+  - Shriek Missile (Range Only) 🏹
+  - Instant Heal ❤️

 > [!IMPORTANT]
 > Special items can be obtained only from random chests or mob drops